kaixinrongzi/SaintGeorgeClassify/reports/report.md

 ## 5. Actions Taken to Mitigate Overfitting
 - Early stopping on validation loss with patience to avoid overtraining.
 - Cutout / Random Erasing added to force robustness to occlusion.
-- Mixed augmentations (flip, rotation, color jitter) and transfer learning with pretrained backbones.
+- Mixed augmentations (flip, rotation, cutout, erasing, color jitter) and transfer learning with pretrained backbones.
-These measures reduced overfitting and improved test accuracies (all models > 58%), with `ViT` at ≈67%.
+These measures reduced overfitting and improved test accuracies (all models > 93%), with `ResNeXt50` at ≈95.30%.

 ## 6. Recommended Improvements
 - Expand dataset: collect more positive examples across styles or use synthetic augmentation (style transfer).
 - Frequency-domain features: experiment with **Fourier features** or hybrid spatial+frequency inputs.
-- Architecture search: try `ConvNeXt`, hybrid `CNN‑Transformer` models, or larger ViT variants.
+- Architecture search: try hybrid `CNN‑Transformer` models.

 ## 7. Reproducibility & Artifacts
 Repo contains: